thedivtagguy/teaching/src/content/web2025/slides/day-1-the-old-web.md

 ---

 The problem with it is that as designers, we're often told to care about "our side" of the process.
+This model almost encourages us to be siloed.

 - Conduct user research.
 - Create low-fidelity wireframes.